 Folefac Aminkeng is an Assistant Principal Investigator and the Associate Head of the Pharmacogenomics and Personalized Medicine Program at the Translational Laboratory in Genetic Medicine at the Agency for Science, Technology and Research (A*STAR).
-His major research focus is on understanding the genetic and mechanistic basis of adverse drug reactions and developing pharmacogenomics tools for translation and implementation in Precision Medicine.
+He is also an Adjunct Assistant Professor in the Department of Pharmacology at the Yong Loo Lin School of Medicine, National University of Singapore.
+His major research focus is on understanding the genetic and mechanistic basis of adverse drug reactions and developing pharmacogenomics tools for Precision Medicine.

 Drögemöller, B. Monzon, J. Bhavsar, A. Borrie, A. Brooks, B. Wright, G. Liu, G. Fadhel, E. Renouf, D. Kollmannsberger, C. Bedard, P. Aminkeng, F. Hildebrand, C.,Gunaretnam, E. Critchley, C. Chen, Z. Brunham, L. Hayden, M. Ross, C. Gelmon, K., Carleton, B. Genetic variation in SLC16A5 confers protection from cisplatin-induced ototoxicity in adult testicular cancer patients.
 Jama Oncology.
 2017 Apr 27. doi: 10.1001/jamaoncol.2017.0502.